-As beautiful as the trees are, much of the route isn’t overly pedestrian-friendly.
+As beautiful as the trees are, I have reluctantly concluded that the best way to see the whole route is by car.
+Much of the route isn’t overly pedestrian-friendly.
 Some streets have no sidewalks or only very narrow sidewalks.
 Depending on the conditions, car traffic may be a factor.
 Finally, most suburban intersections are not marked and do not have crosswalks.
 These features are also a disadvantage for cyclists, so walk or bike at your own risk!
-I reluctantly have concluded that the best way to see the whole route is by car.
 Here’s a video showing different parts of the crabapple route, including some driving:

 Wherever you start the trip, follow the markers for the Crabapple Route.
 The entire path is well-marked with easy-to-see signage with arrows.

 The route is a large loop around prominent streets as well as quieter residential neighborhoods.
-In addition to the circle route, the directions include two sections of West Sterne Avenue out-and-back paths.
+In addition to the circle route, the directions include two out-and-back sections of West Sterne Avenue.

 The Crabapple Route intersects local trails in multiple places (see the route map below for exact locations):